-You can stop having Pap smears, however, if you had a total hysterectomy for a noncancerous condition.
+You can stop having Pap tests, however, if you had a total hysterectomy for a noncancerous condition.

 Your age matters, too.

-If you're unsure whether you still need Pap smears, ask your doctor what's best for you.
+If you're unsure whether you still need Pap tests, discuss with your doctor what's best for you.

 See more Expert Answers